okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 # External Identity Providers

-As a developer building a custom app, you want to give users the freedom to choose which Identity Provider they use to sign in to your app.
-But first you should understand how Identity Providers connect to Okta.
+As a developer building a custom app, you want to give users the freedom to choose which Identity Provider (IdP) they use to sign in to your app.
+But first you should understand how IdPs connect to Okta.

-What is an Identity Provider?
+What's an IdP?
 It's a service that creates and maintains identity information and then provides authentication services to your apps.
-Identity Providers can significantly reduce sign-in and registration friction.
+IdPs can significantly reduce sign-in and registration friction.
 This allows your users to easily access apps without needing to create passwords or remember usernames.

 <a href='/docs/guides/identity-providers/' class='Button--blueDarkOutline card' data-proofer-ignore>
    <span>Add an Identity Provider integration</span>